isomerpages/ttsh-chi/_platforms-and-programmes/CHI Start Up Enterprise Link/CHISEL Healthcare InnoMatch 2024.md

 <div>
 	<input id="title3" type="checkbox"><label for="title3">Stage 1 Application: Launch of Open Call</label>
 	<div class="accordion-content">
-	<div class="para"><p>Submit your application for Healthcare InnoMatch 2024 on the Challenge Portal by <b>5 April 2024, 23:59 SGT</b>.
+	<div class="para"><p>Submit your application for Healthcare InnoMatch 2024 on the <a href="https://www.judgify.me/chisel2024">Challenge Portal</a> by <b>5 April 2024, 23:59 SGT</b>.
 Multi-participation is welcomed.
 Fill in the application form available in the participant space, providing the following:</p>
 		<ul>
 			<li>Applicant and Company Information</li>
 			<li>Solution Pitch Deck (7 slides)</li>